What is a non-lucrative visa for Spain? How to get one as a British citizen and why it may be the answer to retirement in Spain

 Where to apply

-You need to apply for a non-lucrative visa before you leave for Spain, and the application must be presented at the nearest Consulate General of Spain in the UK.
+You need to apply for the non-lucrative visa before you leave for Spain, and the application must be presented at the nearest Consulate General of Spain in the UK.

 An application for a non-lucrative visa must be presented by the individual who wants to obtain the visa.